EXP-code/EXP-container/Docker/README.md

 The container includes the EXP _ReadTheDocs_ online documentation at `http://localhost:8080` or, equivalently, `http://127.0.0.1:8080`.
 The script automatically starts the web server on launch.
+If port 8080 is not available on your system, the script will use the `lsof` to identify an used port.
+This requires `sudo`.
+Alternatively, you may choose your own port # using the `-P <port>` flag.

 ### Tips and hints for running EXP in Docker

 - The `expbox` script with no options will start a Jupyter Notebook in your home directory using the first available open networking port beginning with 8888.
-You can use the `-p <port>` option to specify a preferred port.
-To start the notebook in a different directory, add `-d <path_to_directory_here>`.
+This requires `sudo`.
+Alternatively, you can use the `-p <port>` option to specify a preferred port.
+To start the notebook in a different directory, add
+  `-d <path_to_directory_here>`.
 - The container name will be `expbox_<port>`.
 You can change the prefix name using the `-n <name>` option.
 - The script attempts to find an unused port.
 If `docker` has an old stopped container with an inactive port, this strategy may result in the same assigned name.
-When this happens, simply remove the container using the `docker rm expbox_<port>` command and try again.
+When this happens, simply remove the container using the `docker rm -f expbox_<port>` command and try again.
 - The terminal session invoked with `-t` will give you a shell with user privileges and access to the EXP container.
 You can use this to run `exp` or any of the standalone routines that are part of the